 T-Mobile is the USA’s 3rd largest wireless carrier, while Sprint is the 4th largest carrier.
 Both companies are operated by German Deutsche Telekom and Japanese SoftBank respectively.
 The two foreign firms will end up with shares in the new T-Mobile.

-The new, combined company will be retain the T-Mobile brand name and have John Legere as Chief Executive Officer, while Mike Sievert will serve as President and Chief Operating Officer.
+The new, combined company will be retaining the T-Mobile brand name and have John Legere as Chief Executive Officer, while Mike Sievert will serve as President and Chief Operating Officer.

 The new T-Mobile will attempt to upset things in the US telecoms market by challenging the dominance of AT&T and Verizon to deliver lower tariffs and nationwide 5G wireless deployment.
 This will include providing 5G services in rural areas of the country.